 Query Parameters type - Limits the result to include only events of the specified types.

+See the HTML API Reference for event types.
-See severity - Limits the result to include only events that have the matching severity.
-Valid "severity" values are: INFO, WARNING, ERROR, and FATAL.

-instance, instanceType, instanceLocation, instanceHostname, instanceVersion, startTime, and endTime.
-See Performing a Metric Query for a description of each parameter.
+severity - Limits the result to include only events that have the matching severity.
+Valid "severity" values are: INFO, WARNING, instance, instanceType, instanceLocation, instanceHostname, instanceVersion, startTime, and endTime.
+See $\frac{Performing\ a\ Metric}{Query}$ for a description of each parameter.